Maybo Physical Intervention

 The Physical Intervention program provides candidates with a wider range of non-violent options for dealing with the most common scenarios involving physical contact in licensed premises.
 It does not offer a technique to cover every possible situation but provides a solid foundation in terms of knowledge and skills to further reduce risk to customers and staff.

 - Escort and Holding Skills.

-Each delegate is issued with a training record summarising completion of each module which is signed-off by the tutor.
-BIIAB will certificate those candidates who successfully achieve both the Disengagement Skills, and the Escort and Holding Skills modules.Further information
+Each delegate is issued with a training record summarising the completion of each module which is signed-off by the tutor.
+BIIAB will certificate those candidates who successfully achieve both the Disengagement Skills and the Escort and Holding Skills modules.Further information